scottyeager/Pal/README.md

 Both `fish` and `zsh` are supported for abbreviations.

+#### fish

 To activate abbreviations for `fish` add the following to your `~/.config/fish/config.fish`:

 ```sh
 pal --fish-abbr | source
 ```

+#### zsh

 On `zsh` you will need the [zsh-abbr](https://github.com/olets/zsh-abbr) plugin.
+Broadly, there are two ways to install it:

-Pal contains a copy of zsh-abbr and you can install it by adding this to `~/.zshrc`:
+1. Pal contains a copy of zsh-abbr and you can install it by adding this to `~/.zshrc`:

 ```sh
 source $(pal --zsh-abbr)
 ```

-If you prefer to [install `zsh-abbr`](https://zsh-abbr.olets.dev/installation.html) another way, such as with a `zsh` plugin manager or a system package, then you don't need to add anything to `~/.zshrc`.
+2. If you prefer, [install `zsh-abbr`](https://zsh-abbr.olets.dev/installation.html) in one of the usual ways, such as with a `zsh` plugin manager or a system package

 Abbreviations for `zsh` must also be enabled in the `pal` config.
 You can run `pal /config` again or edit `~/.config/pal_helper/config.yaml` if you didn't enable them initially.

-> I'm a `fish` user, and I added `zsh` support after a bit of research into how to provide a similar experience.
+> Note: I'm a `fish` user, and I added `zsh` support after a bit of research into how to provide a similar experience.
 If you have ideas for how to make the `zsh` integration better or how to add support for your favorite shell, please open an issue on this repo and let me know.
 Thanks!

 ## Usage